mattray/spiceweasel/README.md

 # Description #

+*NOTE:* This Version is Modified for Rivermeadow

 Spiceweasel is a command-line tool for batch loading Chef infrastructure.
 It provides a simple syntax in Ruby, JSON or YAML for describing and deploying infrastructure in order with the Chef command-line tool `knife`.
 This manifest may be bundled with a Chef repository to deploy the infrastructure contained within the repository and validate that the components listed are all present.
 The manifest may also be extracted from an existing repository.

 The https://github.com/mattray/lab-repo provides a working example for bootstrapping a Chef repository with Spiceweasel.

 The [CHANGELOG.md](https://github.com/mattray/spiceweasel/blob/master/CHANGELOG.md) covers current, previous and future development milestones and contains the features backlog.

+# Rivermeadow Changes from the official 2.5.1 version: #

+* The Delete of ec2 instances can use the node name and not just the instance-id
 # Requirements #

 Spiceweasel currently depends on `knife` to run commands for it, and requires the `chef` gem for validating cookbook metadata.
 [Berkshelf](https://berkshelf.com) is a dependency for the Cookbook `Berksfile` support.
 Infrastructure files must end in `.rb`, `.json` or `.yml` to be processed.